 What made you decide to focus on table design?

 I always knew my first collection was going to end up being tables.
 Again, when I was younger I used to be obsessed with my Grandad’s sideboard from the mid-century era.
-As my sketch work evolved it began to contain more influence from the sideboard, it was at this point when I decided to create The Section Collective.
+As my sketch work evolved it began to contain more influence from the sideboard, it was at this point when I decided to create The Epoch Collection.

 Can you explain your 'fixless construction'?